 Science Fellows (NAPS) – paid position

-- Where: Brayton and Greylock Elementary Schools, North Adams
+- Where: Brayton and Greylock Elementary Schools in North Adams (K-5th grades)

 - Common Application

 The Science Fellow Program has been a coveted program in the North Adams Public Schools and Williams College partnership.
 Students collaborate with classroom teachers to lead interactive science lessons weekly during the fall and spring semesters.
 Students began participating in the NAPS Science Fellows Programs as part of the North Adams Teaching to Learn initiative funded in part by the National Science Foundation.
 Even though the grant has run out, the program is still running and using the Teach to Learn Science Curriculum.
 Science Fellows work with the teacher they are assigned to collaborate with and their fellow college partner to create and implement lessons based on the curriculum units and materials.
 North Adams has an ample stock of materials that students can work with the teachers and administration to procure for lessons.

 College students’ enthusiasm, love for learning, and interest in science and innovation is reflected in their teaching children to have fun, be curious, and to want to learn during these interactive sessions.
 Fellows are paired with teachers (grades K-5) and will collaborate to create unique lesson plans that the Science Fellows will then teach that are based on core standards for the Teach2Learn Curriculum and/or MA Science State Standards.